How Do I? - FAQ

 There are various reasons for a high water bill.
 Each bill represents the previous two months of water, sewer and trash service.
-The water meter is read every two months through a contractor (Southwest Water Company).
+The water meter is read every two months through a contractor (Severn Trent).
 High bills may be due to more water usage, pool fillings, irrigating lawns more often or during dry spells and leaks that are on the property.

 The City of

 Reasons vary as to why your bill indicates a balance forward.
-Either a late penalty was applied after the bill was paid, a penalty fee was applied due to disconnection of water service or a returned check, an unpaid balance from the previous bill, or if the balance was rounded down leaving an unpaid balance.
+Either a late penalty was applied after the bill was paid, a penalty fee was applied due to disconnection of water service or a returned check, or an unpaid balance from the previous bill.

 The utility billing department bills four different billing cycles; two cycles per month.
 Although the City’s Ordinance is written in monthly terms, the City of Friendswood bills bimonthly.
 At this time, there is not an expected change on billing; therefore, the City will continue to bill on a bimonthly basis.

-Payments can be made over the phone by using either a MasterCard or Visa.
+Payments can be made over the phone by using either a MasterCard, Visa or Discover.

 Contact the Utility Billing office at 281-996-3232.

-Payments can be made online through our website using a MasterCard or Visa.
+Payments can be made online through our website using a MasterCard, Visa, or Discover.